◉ What it is

 Many machines, one mind

 NEST is not one program on one computer.
-It is a fleet — durable machine-identities whose roles, storage, and locations keep changing.
-They share one private mesh, one git bridge, and a memory any station can pull, so a session can wake on any machine and read everything the others have filed.
+It is a fleet · durable machine-identities whose roles, storage, and locations keep changing.
+They share one private mesh and one memory the crew calls LAGOS: not a single store but the whole graft of boxes read as one substrate, the git bridge but also mail, drive, calendar, photos, the session manifests, and the conversation itself.
+A session can wake on any machine and read everything the others have filed, wherever they filed it.
 Identity is the constant; role and place are fluid.

 Some stations are anchored and never move.
 Some relocate between home, the workplace, and the road.
-One is dark, staged for hardware development.
+One is dark, decommissioned and kept for a hardware decision.
 Others wait for the work that hasn't woken them yet.

 ♫ How a session runs